 - Calcium is found in bones supporting structure and function

-- Calcium is important to our body in the same as other minerals are.
+- Calcium is vital to our body is the same as other minerals.
 However, disbalance and extensive usage of calcium supplements can bring unpleasant consequences.

-Magnesium and calcium work together antagonizing each other in absorption, cell cycle regulation, inflammation, and other activities of metabolism.
+Magnesium and calcium work together, offending each other in absorption, cell cycle regulation, inflammation, and other activities of metabolism.

 Dr. Carolyn Dean describes an experiment showing how magnesium affects calcium.
-If you try to dissolve the pill of calcium in the glass of water, you will be disappointed.
+If you try to dissolve the pill of calcium in a glass of water, you will be disappointed.
 The calcium will spin around as snowflakes do.
-When you add some magnesium to the glass with calcium, the mineral will disappear.
+When you add some magnesium to the drink with calcium, the mineral will disappear.

 It was an experiment in the glass.
 What do you think about your organs where calcium would deposit on walls if magnesium is deficient?

-Heart, bladder, blood vessels, breast tissue, would suffer from too much calcium.
+The heart, bladder, blood vessels, and breast tissue would suffer from too much calcium.